Sign In/Up with USCGAUX

 Join us for a class:

 One of the Coast Guard Auxiliary's cornerstone missions is to educate the public on recreational boating safety.
-Our program for 2025 features the Boat America course taught by experienced instructors.
+Our program for 2025 featured the Boat America course taught by experienced instructors.
 All graduates receive the Florida Boating Safety Education I.D.
-Card which is required for all boaters born after January 1, 1988.
+Card which is required for all boaters.

 Boat America is a boating certificate class that offers an in-depth and interesting boating safety course, and provides the knowledge needed to obtain a boating certificate.